United Kingdom Homecare Association

 Announcement posted on: 06 June 2014

 UKHCA has moved office to Wallington, nearest station Hackbridge

 Please be aware that UKHCA has moved office.
 Our new address is: UKHCA, Sutton Business Centre, Restmor Way, Wallington SM6 7AH.
 Map of location of new office.

 Email addresses and telephone numbers have not altered, however the fax number has changed to 020 8669 7100.
-If you have already posted something to our current address, rest assured we will still receive it as all post is being temporarily diverted to our new site.
-If you have any questions about the move, please call us on 020 8661 8188.
+If you have already posted something to our previous address, we will still receive it as all post is being temporarily diverted.
+If you have any questions, please call us on 020 8661 8188.

 Announcement posted on: 13 March 2014

 UKHCA's minimum price for homecare (valid until 30th September 2014)

 United Kingdom Homecare Association (UKHCA) has published for the first time an estimated minimum price for homecare services of £15.19 per hour, which allows full compliance with the prevailing National Minimum Wage and the delivery of sustainable homecare services to local authorities.

 UKHCA’s Policy Director, Colin Angel, said: “The price of an hour of homecare is a vital question for local and central government, statutory regulators, trades unions and the public.
 It is essential that a viable regulated homecare sector is available to support the care of older and disabled people who choose to remain at home.
 The prices councils pay for care must cover the costs of the workforce, including - as a minimum - full-compliance with the prevailing National Minimum Wage, including the time spent travelling between service users’ homes."